 If you are looking for a job to pay the bills, you aren’t pursuing a career.
 Yes, pursuing a career is a long-term approach and is vastly different from seeking a job.

-A person who is planning a career will always make decisions to achieve long-term goals.
+A person planning a career will always make decisions to achieve long-term goals.
 But one might be simply looking for a job without thinking much about where their career is heading.
 Such a person is not pursuing a career per se, only hunting jobs to achieve immediate goals.

 Are you interested in a career in the consumer non-durable industry?
 Are you interested in an oil-and-gas career?
 Maybe into a career in the energy sector in general?
 Or do you think technology can be the future of all careers?